 Acute drug harm is a sudden surge or increase of intense harms associated with drug use.
-The synthetic cannabinoid crisis, which claimed the lives of more than 70 people in 2017, is New Zealand’s latest case of acute drug harm.
+The synthetic cannabinoid crisis, which claimed the lives of more than 70 people in 2017, is New Zealand’s most recent case of acute drug harm.

 Acute drug harm can vary widely, from New Zealand’s ongoing problems with methamphetamine, to mass hospitalisations from toxic synthetic cathinones at festivals.

 While we can’t stop all acute drug harm, we can prevent and reduce as much harm as possible by transforming our response.
 This is already starting to happen:

 - The government announced a dedicated $8.6 million acute drug harm discretionary fund in December 2018.
-This fund will be used over four years to support community responses.
+This fund is being used over four years to support community responses.